The Mahler measure of exact polynomials in three variables: Examples

 where the notation $a \sim_{\Qbb^\times} b$ means $a/b \in \Qbb^\times$.
 Notice that most of polynomials in this section are of the form considered in Remark \ref{6.3} where $A, B, C$ are products of cyclotomic polynomials.
 In this case, $\m(\tilde P) = 0$ and $\m(P) \neq 0$.
 A typical example of pure identity is the Mahler measure of $z + (x+1)(y+1)$, which is conjectured by D. Boyd

-It was proved under Beilinson's conjecture and up to a rational factor by LaLín \cite[Section 4.1]{Lal}.
-It then completely proven by Brunault \cite{Bru23}.
-This polynomial also satisfies our main theorem, we will not discuss about it here but focus on other examples.
-All figures in this sections are generated by Maple software.
+It was proved under Beilinson's conjecture and up to a rational factor by Lalín \cite[Section 4.1]{Lal15}.
+It is then completely proven by Brunault \cite{Bru23}.
+This polynomial also satisfies our main theorem, we do not discuss it here but focus on other examples.
+All figures in this section are generated by Maple software.

 a) We prove under Beilinson's conjecture the following pure identity

 which is the first identity mentioned in Table \ref{table:1}.
 In this case, $P$ is not of the form \eqref{exact}, but we still have $\m(\tilde P) = 0$ and the following decomposition